 The truth is that the Constitution was never meant to be a static document.
 The Founding Fathers, in their wisdom, included mechanisms like amendments and judicial review to allow the Constitution to evolve alongside the nation.
 However, there’s a delicate balance between adaptation and rewriting history.

-As we move forward in history, we see similar debates during the Progressive Era, the New Deal, and the Civil Rights Movement.
-Each period brought new interpretations of the Constitution, reflecting the evolving values and challenges of American society.
+As we progress in history, we see similar debates during the Progressive Era, the New Deal, and the Civil Rights Movement.
+Each period brought new interpretations of the Constitution, reflecting American society’s evolving values and challenges.
 Yet, alongside these advancements, there have been moments where political agendas have sought to reinterpret the Constitution in ways that could be seen as straying from its original intent.

 In recent years, the debate over the Constitution’s meaning has intensified.
 Judicial decisions and executive actions have sometimes taken bold steps that seem to push the boundaries of constitutional interpretation.
 For instance, the ongoing debates over the limits of executive power, the Second Amendment, and the role of religion in public life are all examples of how the Constitution is continuously being reexamined.
 While these debates are necessary for a living democracy, they also raise concerns about whether we are preserving the document’s integrity or slowly rewriting it.